-I endeavor to teach that students don't have to be the most "profficient" guitar player or the most "technical" drummer to land a job with a working band.
-Taking it one step further than just teaching the basic scales and rudiments of the instruments and showing how to apply those basic elements, into the student's daily playing and/or performance.
+I teach that students don't have to be the most proficient guitar player or the most technical drummer to land a job with a working band or to simply get a lifetime of enjoyment out of playing the instrument, for themselves.
+I take the lessons one step further than just teaching the basic scales or rudiments of the instrument(s) by showing students how to apply those basic elements into daily playing.

-The process begins by discussing with the student, what their goals on the instrument are.
+My teaching process begins by discussing with the student (and his/her parents), what their goals on the instrument are.
 Once that is determined, we develop a lesson plan that will help them achieve those goals, but stay within the realm of keeping it fun and fresh.

 I have played music professionally for 35+ years and have taught privately, on and off during that time.

-I enjoy working with students ... regardless of age ... that want to reach a point of being able to play something recognizable (this is more specific to guitar) and get enjoyment out of playing and performing.
+I have worked with students of all ages ... from beginner to experienced players.
+Each level brings it's own, different rewards for me as a teacher.
+Working with students ... regardless of age or skill level ... that want to reach a point of being able to play something recognizable (this is more specific to guitar than drums) and get enjoyment out of playing, is what it's all about !!!

 Talk to the teacher and make sure that your goals are aligned with the teacher's lessons.

-For example ...
-If you simply want to get into good physical shape, you probably shouldn't hire a personal trainer that looks like "Mr. Universe".
-Hire the trainer that looks the way you want to look.
+I like to think of it this way ...
+If you simply wanted to get into good physical shape, you probably wouldn't hire a personal trainer that looked like "Hulk Hogan".
+You're far better off hiring a trainer that looks the way you want to look.
 It's a pretty simple thought, but the logic applies to music lessons too.

 How much time can they devote to the lessons, themselves ?